KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 These things annoyed players.
 - Movement in the diving and space suits was extremely slow
 - The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+- Canderous would repeat dialogue if you kept him waiting after speaking to him in the Lower City cantina (reported by DarthParametric)

 # Tier 3
 ## Visual Improvements